 If it can't be resolved within your association, your dispute may be resolved with external help from any of the following:

-- mediation from a Community Justice Centre - read more about resolving disputes without going to court
+- mediation from a Community Justice Centre - read more about mediation

 - legal, financial or other professional advice

 You can go to court if you believe there have been unlawful actions, especially an 'oppressive or unreasonable act', based on the Associations Act 2003.